Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/README.md

 * [Adafruit_BME280.h](https://github.com/adafruit/Adafruit_BME280_Library)
 * EEPROM.h

-## About the Code
+### About the Code

 ![M5STcikC](https://camo.githubusercontent.com/e300c3852f862f672c0fe0b59992ab82985a9da8ecea672ac21a02845e2c09ae/68747470733a2f2f6d35737461636b2e6f73732d636e2d7368656e7a68656e2e616c6979756e63732e636f6d2f696d6167652f6d352d646f63735f636f6e74656e742f636f72652f6d35737469636b635f30312e706e67)

-The Purpose of this Microcontroller Code is to generate Sensor Sate from the SOnsors COnnected to to give an Alarm when the Air Quality is bad.
-For this reason, the SGP30 Sensor Module measure eCO2 and TVOC in the breathing Air.
+The purpose of this Microcontroller Code is to generate sensor data from the sensors connected to trigger an Alarm when the Air Quality is bad.
+For this reason, the SGP30 Sensor Module measures eCO2 and TVOC in the breathing Air.
 The BME280 Barometric Sensor is required to calibrate the SGP30, and therefore to enhance its accuracy.
-When the eCO2 value is over 1000 ppm, or the TVOC value is over 150 ppb, an Alarm is triggered.
-The Alarm will result in an alarm sound provided by the buzzer modele, the built in LED enligh in RED and the display turning RED.
-By the built in settings menue, the Buzzer can also set into silent mode, where only the LED and the Display are tiggered in case of an alarm.
-The Alarm Sound is only triggered one time, when the eCO2 or TVOC value hits the threshold value, but the LED will be enlighted in RED untill the Sensor Value is below the threshold again.
-In addition, the buzzer is also disabled for 1 minute.
-Because of this, you wont hear multible buzzer alarms, when the sensor value is falling below, and hitting the threshold again within one minute.
+When the eCO2 value is over 1000 ppm, or the TVOC value is over 150 ppb, an alarm is triggered.
+The alarm will result in an alarm sound provided by the buzzer modele, the built in LED enlight in RED and the display turning RED.
+By the built in settings options, the Buzzer can also set into silent mode, where only the LED and the Display are tiggered in case of an alarm.
+The alarm sound is only triggered once in 60s, when the eCO2 or TVOC value hits the threshold value, but the LED will be enlighted in RED untill the Sensor Value is below the threshold again.
+In addition, the buzzer then disabled for 1 minute.
+Because of this, you will not hear multible buzzer alarms, when the sensor value is falling below, and hitting the threshold again within one minute.

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7309.jpg?raw=true)
 ***System Alarm***

 The System has three built in views.
-The Detailed View only shows the eCO2 and the TVOC values, whereas the Air Quality view shows the Time, Temperature, Humidity and the Battery Status in addition.
+The Detailed View shows only the eCO2 and the TVOC values, whereas the Air Quality view shows the Time, Temperature, Humidity and the Battery Status in addition.
 More advanced is the Chart View, which shows the eCO2 value for the last 20min.
-If the critical Threshold was hit, the bar shown will red, and if the value is below, the bar will be green.
+If the critical threshold was hit, the bar shown will turn red, and if the value is below, the bar will be green.
-To Navigate through the different views, the front Button (Button A) is used.
-The last view is also Stored in EEPROM, so that the Sensor will start in the last used view when it starts next time.
+To navigate through the different views, the front button (Button A) is used.
+The last view is also stored in EEPROM, so that the sensor will start in the last used view when it starts next time.

 ![image](https://github.com/Spo-ck/Air-Quality-Aerosol-VOC-Sensor-and-Alarm/blob/main/Photos/IMG_7299.jpg?raw=true)
 ***System Detailed View***